A Woman of Mystery: Plot

-Ray Savage, reporter for a sensational magazine in London is assigned over his objections to investigate a pretty blonde hat-check attendant's suicide.
-Inquiring at Jane Hale's place of work he learns that someone from her past had recognized her, and she was afraid.
+Ray Savage, reporter for a sensational magazine in London is assigned, despite his objections, to investigate the suicide of a pretty blonde hat-check attendant.
+Inquiring at Jane Hale's place of work, he learns that someone from her past had recognised her, and she was afraid.
 Finding a luggage label on her suitcase, he follows the lead to a dubious hotel where the manager tells him someone had taken a shot at her while she was staying there.
 From there he goes to her former place of work, then to the home of her friend at work who tells him that Miss Hale regularly called her mother, long distance.
-Following the number to a sanatorium where questioning Mrs. Hale yields nothing, but the cooperative administrator tells him the upscale neighborhood Jane was living before she went on the run.
+He traces the phone number to a sanatorium, where questioning Mrs Hale yields nothing; however, the cooperative administrator tells him about the wealthy area where Jane was living before she went on the run.

-Finally determining that she had been employed at an escort agency, he is so excited as to ignore the indications that he is being followed until he returns home to be attacked by three men who try to duplicate Miss Hale's supposed suicide by knocking him on the head and turning the gas on.
-Rescued by his girlfriend he grabs a gun and starts taking up housebreaking, until he determines the escort agency is cover for a counterfeiting operation.
-Then he shoots it out with the villains but feels frustrated because the mastermind behind the operation, the man who killed Jane, has apparently gotten away unseen.
-That doesn't last, because Jane's new boyfriend comes after Ray to try to kill him and Jane's friend who came to talk to Ray.
+Finding that she had been employed at an escort agency, he misses the indications that he is being followed, until he returns home and is attacked by three men who try to duplicate Miss Hale's supposed suicide by knocking him on the head and turning on the gas.
+Rescued by his girlfriend, he grabs a gun and establishes the escort agency is cover for a counterfeiting operation.
+He shoots it out with the villains but the mastermind behind the operation, the man who killed Jane, escapes unseen.
+However, Jane's new boyfriend comes after Ray to try to kill him and Jane's friend who came to talk to Ray.